-As an ACCME Accredited Provider, the ASLMS offers CME in the form of AMA PRA Category 1 Credit(s)™.
-To certify educational activities for AMA PRA Category 1 Credit™, the sponsoring organization must:
+As an ACCME Accredited Provider, the ASLMS designates continuing medical education (CME) activities for AMA PRA Category 1 Credit™.
+To designate CME activities for AMA PRA Category 1 Credit™, the organization must:

 - Be accredited by either the Accreditation Council for Continuing Medical Education (ACCME) or a recognized state medical society (SMS).